EstherSlabbert/CICD-with-Jenkins/README.md

 - Azure DevOps
 - TeamCity (by JetBrains)

+<a id="stopping-jenkins-job-on-aws">Stopping Jenkins Job on AWS</a>

+If you stop the EC2 instance you need to get the new Public IP for your webhook.

 ## <a id="set-up-jenkins-github-automation-test">Set up Jenkins-GitHub automation test</a>

 1. Create SSH key pair on your device: